hsp1234h/openpcc/README.md

 Read the OpenPCC Whitepaper: https://github.com/openpcc/openpcc/blob/main/whitepaper/openpcc.pdf

+## Managed Service

+Confident Security is building a fully managed service, called CONFSEC, based on the OpenPCC standard.
+To learn more and sign up, visit https://confident.security.

 ## OpenPCC Client

 This repo contains the code for an OpenPCC compliant go client as well as a c library that is used as the basis of python and javascript clients.
 In addition, it contains a number of in-memory services that can be used to exercise the client.

+## OpenPCC Compute Node

+Refer to https://github.com/confidentsecurity/confidentcompute for the related compute node implementation that accompanies this repo.

 ### Go Usage